6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Trajectory quantifies a bullet’s flight path to its target, measured in inches of bullet drop.
 A flatter trajectory is preferred because it requires the shooter to make fewer adjustments in pursuit of accuracy.

 This is where the real differences begin to appear.
-The 300 BLK was designed for close-quarters combat (CQB), so a flat, long-range trajectory wasn’t mandatory for this cartridge.
-When sighted in at 100 yards, a 125 grain bullet with a muzzle velocity of 2,250 fps will have -7 inches of bullet drop at 200 yards, and -54.8 inches of bullet drop at 400 yards.
+The 300 BLK was designed for close-quarters combat (CQB), so a flat, long-range trajectory was never mandatory for the cartridge.
+When sighted in at 100 yards, a 125 grain bullet with a muzzle velocity of 2,250 fps will exhibit -7.0 inches of drop at 200 yards, and -54.8 inches drop at 400 yards.

-While the 6.5 Grendel can’t compete with the 6.5 Creedmoor regarding a flat trajectory, it’s much better than the 300 BLK.
-When zeroed in at 100 yards, a 123 grain bullet with a muzzle velocity of 2,580 fps will have -4.5 inches of bullet drop at 200 yards, and -35.3 inches of bullet drop at 400 yards.
+While the 6.5 Grendel’s trajectory can’t compete with the 6.5 Creedmoor’s in terms of flatness, it’s still much better than the 300 BLK.
+When zeroed in at 100 yards, a 123 grain bullet with a muzzle velocity of 2,580 fps will exhibit -4.5 inches of drop at 200 yards, and -35.3 inches drop at 400 yards.

-The 6.5 Grendel ties it back up by having a much flatter trajectory.
+The 6.5 Grendel ties it back up by having the much flatter trajectory.

 Accuracy: 300 Blackout vs. 6.5 Grendel

-Accuracy is tricky to analyze as some factors cannot be calculated empirically.
-Rifle design, barrel life, ammo consistency, shooter skill, and environmental conditions contribute to accuracy.
+Accuracy is tricky to analyze, as several factors contributing to it cannot be measured objectively.
+Rifle design, barrel life, ammo consistency, shooter skill, and environmental conditions all influence accuracy.

 Recoil also affects accuracy, especially when firing over longer ranges.
 Many shooters report being more accurate with a rifle that has less recoil.
-Again, this is because the shooter can focus more on the fundamentals of shooting (breath control, trigger squeeze, not disturbing sight alignment) rather than worrying about how badly the shot is going to hurt.
+This is because the shooter can focus more on the fundamentals of shooting (e.g. breath control, trigger squeeze, not disturbing sight alignment) rather than worrying about how badly recoil is going to hurt.

-However, recoil isn’t different enough to severely impact accuracy in this comparison.
+These two rounds’ recoil isn’t different enough to significantly impact accuracy in this comparison.
 Most shooters would struggle to tell the difference.
-Therefore, we should defer to the cartridge with a flatter trajectory.
+Therefore, we defer to the cartridge with the flatter trajectory.

 The 6.5 Grendel will be more accurate, especially at longer ranges (200+ yards).